Why population growth even before the explosion?

 The differences in growth between iron age, bronze age etc, are so small that it would require very precise data to determine whether prosperity ever so slightly increase desire or willingness to have more children, or whether improved nutrition improved survival rates.

-If we assume an average age per generation of 25 years, the number of children surviving to have their own families would be:
+If we assume an average age per generation of 25 years, then despite births per woman being at between 6.00 and 7.00 until the industrial revolution, the number of children surviving to have their own families would be:

-Yet we know that during the industrial revolution, births per woman numbers, which number total of children as opposed to number who survive to have their own families, did not rise as these numbers suggest, but fell significantly.
-This is because births overall track amazingly close the exact number for a stable population, even though historically, that required around 7 children per woman.
+Yet we know that during the industrial revolution, births per woman numbers, which reflect total number of children born as opposed to how many survive to have their own families, did not rise as these numbers suggest, but fell significantly.
+This is because births total births amazingly closely track the exact number needed at the time for a stable population, even though historically, that usually required around 7 child births per woman.

 Even in the extreme of the population explosion, per generation numbers on average and amazingly close to stable.